 The first thing I notice is that everything in town is so clean and orderly.
-The once rough dusty streets are now paved and lined with big trees that embrace overhead creating a shady canopy.
-Many of the homes look freshly painted with the lawns neatly trimmed, and there are no loose dogs roaming the streets.
+The once rough, dusty streets are now paved and lined with big trees that embrace overhead creating a shady canopy.
+Many of the homes look freshly painted with the lawn neatly trimmed, and there are no loose dogs roaming the streets.
 The air smells clean and fresh from the recent rain.

-In my mind, the street is soon filled with the joyful noises of city folk and farm families doing their weekly shopping and socializing as though it were a big reunion of old friends.
+In my mind, the street is soon filled with the joyful noise of city folk and farm families doing their weekly shopping and socializing as though it were a big reunion of old friends.
 The farmers have dropped off their week’s collection of cream and eggs at the cream station.
-Young Andy Hagle is busy rinsing out the empty cream cans to send home clean with the farmers.
+Young Andy Hagle is busy rinsing out the empty cream cans to send home, clean, with the farmers.
 The Mrs. will return later to get their payment so they can buy staples for another week.
 She will then gather round the parked car with friends to visit and greet people as they walk past.
-The men folks will quickly tend to their needs then probably head for the tavern to have a beer, and talk about the crops and weather with their neighbors.
+The men folks will quickly tend to their needs then probably head for the tavern to have a beer and talk about the crops and weather with their neighbors.

 The stale smell of Tang’s Pool Hall comes back to me as I once again collect a few dimes for setting pins in the basement bowling alley.
-It was fun to go upstairs to the bar tender to collect my money and peek at whomever is there playing cards or perched at the long wooden bar.
-There were brass spittoons on the floor for the tobacco chewers who didn’t really care how good their aim was.
-There was always a friendly gathering with loud talking and lots of deep voiced laughter.
-The men at the card tables looked very stern as they try to remember the cards that have been played – then they would give a loud holler as they slap their winning hand on the table for all to see.
+It was fun to go upstairs to the bartender to collect my money and peek at whomever is there playing cards or perched at the long wooden bar.
+There were smelly brass spittoons on the floor for the tobacco chewers who didn’t really care how good their aim was.
+There was always a friendly gathering with loud talking and lots of deep-voiced laughter.
+The men at the card tables looked very stern as they try to remember the cards that have been played.
+Then, they would give a loud shout as they slap their winning hand on the table for all to see.

 A giant mosquito bites my arm and breaks my concentration, and I am reminded that some things have not changed.
 The evening is quiet and peaceful, and I am being haunted by my thoughts.

 Mr. Brown was a farmer and horse trader, and he always had lots of horses to ride.
-He would rent them to people for trail rides along the country roads and fields.
+He would rent them to people for trail rides along the quiet country roads and fields.
+I guess we were special friends, because he always let me ride for free.
 I loved hanging out at his barn, and I spent a lot of time there.
-I guess we were special friends, because he always let me ride for free.
 As I got older, I exercised his racehorses and rode for him at the County Fair races.
 One time, I rode with him to a horse auction in Jamestown.
 It was 60 miles away, and I had never been that far from home before.
 He had a rickety old cattle truck with a few horses in the back to sell.
 We had to stop at all the creeks and sloughs along the way to keep filling the truck’s steaming radiator with water.
 I didn’t think about it back then, but that was a time when the draft horses, that used to work the fields, were no longer needed.
 They were being sold in large numbers since they had been replaced by tractors.

 I wonder… How did the Johnson’s ever get their big car in that tiny garage without hitting the sides?
 Mrs. Johnson’s huge magazine rack in her living room inspired me, as an adult, to have lots of magazines and books in my home.
 She was also the only mother I knew that had a car and gave us kids a ride out to the river to swim.

 I wonder… Why did they ever tear down the beautiful old Trinity Lutheran Church when they built the new brick one?
 What a treasure that would be now.
 Do the snow banks still drift as high as the power lines and treetops in the alleyway by Peter Njaa’s old house?
 What fun we had sledding all the way down the alley.
-Do the high school boys still go outside in the winter to freeze their hair solid after their PE shower?
+Do the high school boys still go outside in the winter to freeze their wet hair solid after their PE shower?
 Is there still a trace of our old fort north of town in the willows?
-Do the young boys still try to smoke the Indian tobacco weeds and surprisingly draw hot flames into their mouth?
-Do the kids still go out to the town dump at night to shoot rats in the beam of their car headlights?
-Does my old friend, Roger McCardle, still own new black cars that he washes and waxes every Saturday afternoon?
+Do the young boys still try to smoke the Indian tobacco weeds by rolling them in magazine paper and surprisingly draw hot flames into their mouth?
+Do the kids still go out to the town garbage dump at night to shoot rats in the beam of their car headlights?
+Does my friend, Roger McCardle, still own shiny new cars that he washes and waxes every Saturday afternoon?
 Do the kids still park at night with their girlfriend out by the town cemetery?